isaacholt100/isaacholt/public/maths-notes/year-3/topology/topology.typ

 ]
 #definition[
     Surface $S$ is *orientable* if for all $x in int(S)$, any choice of local orientation at $x$ is preserved after translation along any simple closed curve in $int(S)$ containing $x$. $S$ is *non-orientable* if there exists $x in int(S)$ and simple closed curve $C subset.eq int(S)$ through $x$ such that translation along $C$ reverses any choice of local orientation at $x$.
 Every surface is either orientable or non-orientable.
 ]
+#remark[
+    Orientability or non-orientability respectively correspond to the surface having two sides or one side.
+]
 #example[
     $S^2, TT$ are orientable.
 Mobius band and Klein bottle are non-orientable.